jeffmomo/MultiLevelSoftmax/README.md

 Note that by default this runs the classifier only on the CPU

+## Getting set up

+### First things first
 **IMPORTANT:** To ensure the assets gets `git clone`ed correctly, make sure [Git LFS](https://git-lfs.github.com/) is installed

-## Getting set up

 ### Option 1 - Locally
 Tensorflow and the web server have quite a few dependencies.
-These dependencies have been forzen into a conda environment file.
+These dependencies have been frozen into a conda environment file.
-To recreate the environment, simply install Conda and then:
+To recreate the environment, simply install [Miniconda](https://docs.conda.io/en/latest/miniconda.html) and then:
 ```
 conda env create -f conda_env.yaml
 conda activate tensorflow